 - You should only ever spend what you’re comfortable with repaying now AND at a higher interest rate.
 I’m the first to tell everyone that back in my day (insert old lady voice) I was preapproved for $90,000 and yet only spent $31,500 on my first teeny tiny unit (yes, I’m old).
 Spend what feels comfortable for you now And if interest rates go up – try adding 4% onto the current interest rate and if it makes you prematurely go grey, think good and hard about whether it’s right.

 - The banks will automatically add this buffer to your repayments when they calculate if you can afford your home loan!
-That’s right, if the interest rate you’re looking at starts with a 3 or a 4 – doesn’t matter, the bank is likely seeing whether you can afford something starting with a 7!
+That’s right, if the interest rate you’re looking at starts with a 2 or a 3 – doesn’t matter, the bank is likely seeing whether you can afford something 3% higher!
 It’s called an assessment rate.
 This gives them some confidence you can make repayments when the rates do rise.
 But don’t use this as your fall back position, when in doubt – see rule 1, if you don’t feel comfortable, buy cheaper.

 - When you get your home loan – talk with us about a priority list of what to pay off quickest (we might suggest credit card, personal loan or other nasty debt) but if your home loan is your only debt we’ll likely recommend cracking into that as quickly as possible.
 If this is your own home that you live in we’ll usually recommend rounding up your repayments to the nearest, ten, hundred or even thousand based on what you can afford – build a buffer, it’ll serve you in the long run.